sevenseasofbri/tp/docs/DeveloperGuide.md

 |v2.0|CEG/EE Student|set input values to the logic gate configuration|analyse inputs and outputs of a configuration
 |v3.0|CEG/EE Student|print the current template I am working on|find out my current configuration and make a decision

+### Storage (Wira)

+While many other applications under CS2113 implement a storage feature, our app does not include one in the current implementation at v2.1 with the following rationale:

+* The focus is on the representation of template circuits and how the users would interact with them.
+Obtaining the circuit configuration from the user's side is an easy process and therefore it would not be necessary for a user to store the circuits for future reference.
+* The application is, in a sense, equivalent to a calculator.
+It aims to assist the user in performing quick circuit calculations.
+* [Constraints involved](https://nus-cs2113-ay2021s1.github.io/website/admin/tp-constraints.html) include requiring the storage file to be human editable.
+Since there is no data file to break the constraint, the constraint is fulfiled.

+It is perhaps possible for a future iteration (v3.0 onwards) to implement the feature, but it was not considered an important feature according to our **User Stories**.

 ### Non-Functional Requirements (Dorian)